Bhutan Tourist and

 specially designed for Bhutan.

-Flights to Bhutan are available from Bangkok in Thailand,
+Flights to Bhutan are available from

-Kathmandu in Nepal, Delhi & Calcutta in India, and
+Bangkok in Thailand, Kathmandu in Nepal, Delhi &

-Dhaka in Bangladesh several times each week.
-Latest
+Calcutta in India, and Dhaka in Bangladesh several times

-flight schedules are available on request.
+each week.
+Latest flight schedules are available on

-On clear days the flight into Paro offers spectacular
+On clear days the flight into Paro

+including Mt.
 Everest, Mt.
-Kanchenjunga, Chomolhari, Kula Kangri and
+Kanchenjunga, Chomolhari,

-many other peaks of the Himalayas.
+Kula Kangri and many other peaks of the Himalayas.

-Paro Airport, located in the mountains, is subject
+Paro Airport, located in the mountains,

-since its inception in 1983.
+a single mishap since its inception in 1983.

-We can book your air-seats in and out of Bhutan well
+We can book your air-seats in and out

-tourist seasons of Spring and Autumn.
+during the peak tourist seasons of Spring and Autumn.

 By Road: